Runcy/machine-learning-id3/README.md

 For this assignment, the task is to classify whether a given instance of a person's details can be used to deduce if they earn more or less than 50,000 USD per annum.

 This project is a modern, C++11 implementation of a Decision Tree.
+For saving execution time, the rules deduced by the classifiers are stored in the ```rule_bases``` directory.

 ## Installation